“My main objective is to astound people. I like them to look at something and it takes their breath away.”1

-Surely there are few New Zealand artists whose works are as instantly recognisable as the hyper-real canvases of Karl Maughan, whose paintings of gardens have become a kind of cultural landmark.
-Despite their heightened colour and densely ordered composition, they carry a paradoxical sense of something darker as well, a sense of vague menace that the subject matter and handling ought not be allowed to convey.
-(3)
+His hyper-real canvases with heightened colour and densely ordered composition, carry a paradoxical sense of something darker, a sense of vague menace that the subject matter and handling ought not be allowed to convey.3

 In 1986 Maughan earned his Bachelor’s degree from the Elam School of Fine Arts, University of Auckland and completed one year of a Master of Fine Arts in 1987.
-He has been exhibiting regularly since then and spent much of the 1990s in London where his works caught the attention of British arts benefactor Charles Saatchi.
-Inclusion in the Saatchi Gallery’s exhibitions The Neurotic Realism (1998) and I’m a Camera (2001) followed.
+He spent much of the 1990s in London where his works caught the attention of British arts benefactor Charles Saatchi leading to exhibitions The Neurotic Realism (1998) and I’m a Camera (2001) at the Saatchi Gallery.
 During his time in London Maughan was a finalist in the prestigious John Moore London Awards.
-(3) He returned to New Zealand in 2005 and is now based in Wellington.
+He returned to New Zealand in 2005.
 Maughan’s works can be seen in private homes, corporate collections, and public institutions throughout the country and abroad.

 Karl Maughan talks to Vanessa Jones about the works in his newest exhibition at Milford Galleries Dunedin.